joshharknessuk-commits/training-map/bjj-london-map/README.md

 ## Data flow & caching

 1. Run `pnpm sync:gyms` to load the curated CSV.
 The script pushes the raw rows into the `gyms_raw` staging table, geocodes each entry via Nominatim (using borough/nearest transport hints), inserts/updates the `gyms` table, and finally clears the staging table.
 2. The Next.js API (`/api/gyms`) reads directly from the `gyms` table and returns JSON to the client.
+If the database is unreachable it falls back to the last exported `public/gyms.json`.
-3. The client fetches once on load and renders the map from that response.
+3. The client fetches once on load and renders the map from that response (automatically using the static snapshot if the API response is empty/unavailable).
 No Overpass calls or client-side caching are required.

 > **Note:** Nominatim is also rate-limited.
 The sync script respects the service by spacing requests ~1.2s apart; avoid hammering it repeatedly.